nordic-institute/harmony-common/Build.md

   `./build_packages.sh -s`

-Once you have successfully built the software, please see [README.md](Readme.md) for installation instructions.
+Once you have successfully built the software, please see the installation instructions.